A plan for the Lincoln home neighborhood

 The National Park Service had three options in developing those four blocks along Eighth Street when it took them over in 1971.
 One was to restore the house while leaving the existing neighborhood physically intact.
 Another was to restore the house and build a park around it—set the house on a doily in effect.
 The last and most ambitious option was to make the restored house the centerpiece of a larger restoration that might give visitors some taste of the times and place as well as of the house itself.

 Ever innovative, the Park Service chose to do none of the three.
 Or rather it attempted all three at once.
 Ostensibly restored to its 1850s appearance, the old neighborhood still boasts numerous nonperiod features, from landscape plantings to architecture.
 (There is a 1890s porch on the house across the street from the Lincoln house, for example.)
-And although the ambience on Eighth Street is parklike, it is not a park; the meticulously maintained lots are off limits to picnicking or play, even lounging.
+And although the new setting on Eighth Street is parklike, it is not a park; the meticulously maintained lots are off limits to picnicking or play, even lounging.

 Detail after detail betrays confusion at the heart of the Park Service's concept for the site.
 Springfield in the 1850s was not New York, but neither was it Yellowstone, as the pines that screen the parking lot suggest.
 The visitors center was built of brick (virtually all the houses on the site were wood frame) and boasts a ridged metal roof that, it was explained, recalled the sheds and barns of the original neighborhood.
 The result is a building so inconspicuous that first-time visitors routinely overlook it.
 And for all its concern for context, the center's low-slung and angular profile managed to disappoint the many locals who found it much too modern.

 Most disappointing is the Park Service's continuing failure to achieve the promised recreation of the 1850s Eighth Street as an interpretive setting for the house.
 The old boarding house ambience of Eighth Street may have been historically incorrect but it would have been more familiar to Lincoln than the Park Service's version.
-It resembles a residential block as much as White Oaks' center court resembles a city square; the empty lots have been tidied up with cute white board fences that make the street look like an HO train set.
+It resembles a residential block as much as White Oaks mall's center court resembles a city square; the empty lots have been tidied up with cute white board fences that make the street look like an HO train set.
 (This is one of those rare cases in which vandals who tear out the pickets actually improve a public property.)

 The NPS strove expensively for authenticity in its restoration of the Lincolns' house, yet authenticity is mocked elsewhere in the site's core area.
 Non-period houses were banished, for example, but non-period trees were not.
 (It is extremely unlikely that the street Lincoln knew had trees that were so numerous or so large.)
 The NPS would never dare install a TV set in the parlor of the house, yet the street outside is so cluttered with motorized carts and leaf blowers and snow plows that it is not Springfield's 1850s downtown it invokes but one of its 1990 subdivisions.